dev-Rhllor/ENCOR_350-401/README.md

 ## PART 2 Paramiko vs Netmiko vs Napalm

-1. Build the test environment using GNS3 and configure the devices with the initial configuration provided.
+1. Build the test environment using GNS3.
+Configure the devices with the initial configuration provided in this repository.
-2. Download or copy the following files in the **Network Automation** device.
+2. Download or copy the following files into the **Network Automation** device.
     - paramiko_show.py
     - netmiko_show.py
     - napalm_show.py